henrifola/henrifola/README.md

 #### ✨ Welcome to my Github! ✨
 I'm Henriette, a 26 y/o software engineer.
 I graduated with a degree in engineering in 2021, and worked in the industry as a software consultant for 2 years doing mainly Java/Kotlin & React development.
-Currently doing my masters in AI in Seoul, South Korea after completing a one year language course.
+Currently doing my masters in AI in Seoul, South Korea.

 <br/>

 #### - 💫 I’m currently studying 💫
 ##### Classes:

+#### Research:
+- Computer Vision
-- Stanford CS231n Deep Learning for Computer Vsion
+- Deep Fake Detection

 #### - 💫 Certifications 💫
 - Topik Lvl 4 (April 2024)